toddy86/dequincey.blog/_posts/unit-testing.md

     # Setup : start db
     tasks.start_tasks_db(str(tmpdir), 'tiny')

-    yield # this is where the testing happens
+    yield # this is where the testing happens.
+Control is passed to the test when yield is hit

     # Teardown : stop db
     tasks.stop_tasks_db()

+# All class test methods use a fixture
+@pytest.mark.usefixtures('fixture1', 'fixture2')
+class TestClass:
+    def test_one(self):
+        ...
+    def test_two(self):
+        ...
 {% endhighlight %}